Post-Doctoral Training Programs at NIA IRP

 Earl Stadtman Investigator Program

 The National Institutes of Health has announced its seventh annual call for “NIH Earl Stadtman Investigators,” a broad recruitment of tenure-track investigators (assistant professor equivalent) for the NIH intramural research program.
 Come join the team whose hallmarks are stable funding, intellectual freedom, shared resources, and access to a wide range of scientific expertise.
 A fantastic array of scientists already has been hired through the “Stadtman” recruitment in the last seven years.
-Learn more about the Earl Stadtman Investigator program.
+Learn more about the Earl Stadtman Investigator program and read an NIH Catalyst profile of the 2018-2019 investigators.
 Current Stadtman Investigators at NIA IRP include Isabel Beerman and Myong-Hee Sung.